bobatkey/approx-diff/reviews/popl2026/response.md

 Q2. _Could the authors provide more end-to-end examples where such richer (quantitative) approximations yield insight unavailable in classical Galois slicing?_

-We plan to do this in future work.
 The quantitative approximations came quite late in the development and we plan to explore it further.

 Q3. _What is the computational overhead is of carrying slices alongside values?_

 Probably quite high.
-If the semantics is compiled "as is", the slice transformations will be represented as closures closing over the computation so far.
+If the semantics is compiled as a functional program, the slice transformations will be represented as closures closing over the computation so far.
 A source-to-source transformation, or a more intelligent representation of slice transformations could potentially avoid this.
+For example, if one was only interested in forward slicing with the approximation object in Section 3.3.3, one could represent this by a "dual numbers" approach similar to normal forward AD, where the approximation object is interpreted simply as a boolean (formally a pair of a unit (the point) and a boolean (the tangent), and the semantics then tracks this through the input.

 Q4. _How does the framework compare, qualitatively or quantitatively, with existing slicing/provenance techniques ?_